gabrielngarciaalves/PlanITChallenges/README.md

 # SDET Assessment

-This document includes a collection of challenges developed to PlanIT company in order to complete an assesment.
+This document includes a collection of python programs developed to PlanIT company in order to complete an assesment.